 The Sport builds on the SE's content with 19-inch "Luxor" wheels, foglights, a rear spoiler and unique paint options, including contrasting black roof and mirror caps.
 The cabin benefits from sport comfort seats, aluminum sport pedals, carbon trim accents, stainless steel door sills and model-specific floor mats.

 The SEL includes all of the SE with Sunroof and Navigation's features plus a premium Fender-branded sound system, a folding rear seat with a pass-through, chrome exterior accents and 17-inch "Salamanca" wheels.
-The SEL Premium brings Keyless access with push-button start, remote start, leather upholstery, power adjustable front seats and foglamps.
+The SEL Premium brings Keyless access with push-button start, remote start, leather upholstery, rain-sensing wipers, power adjustable front seats and foglamps.